 Orders that are canceled after they are processed and packaged for shipment will be charged a credit card cancellation fee of $25 plus a 20% restocking fee.

-Packages that are refused at the time of delivery will be charged a 15% restocking fee and all return shipping fees will be deducted from return credit.
+Packages that are refused at the time of delivery will be charged a 25% restocking fee and all return shipping fees will be a customer expense.

 Orders that need to be changed (excluding substitutions for back orders and orders that have not yet been processed) will be subject to a $25 intercept fee as well as an additional 24 hour order delay.
 The $25 intercept fee includes orders that have been built (coil overs), orders that are already on the table, orders that have been boxed, and orders that are on the pallet, orders that need to swap out payment methods etc.

-If the order has already shipped there will be a $12 fee for each box, as well as any shipping charges accrued.
+Additionally, If the order has already shipped there will be a $15 fee for each box, as well as any shipping charges accrued.